avs-origami/avs-origami.github.io/site/origami/index.md

 of models and designed a few of my own.
 On this page, I've posted some pictures of the models I'm most proud of.

+I also have a few [ongoing projects](/origami/ongoing/).
+Status updates coming soon™!

 #[
 !![stag beetle](/img/origami/stag_beetle_1.jpg)[39]  !![stag beetle](/img/origami/stag_beetle_2.jpg)[39]
 ]#